jekyll-one/j1-template-starter/README.md

 * Fully Responsive.
 J1 Template supports modern web browsers on all devices for best results on PCs, Tablets, and SmartPhones.
-* Full Bootstpap V4 support.
+* Full Bootstrap V5 support.
 Current Technology and Design.
 Excellent performance running desktop and mobile websites.
 Use Jekyll One to present your content at its best.
 * Start in no time.
 No programming is needed to start using J1.
 The